Zipcoder/reveal-slides.tcus/md/spring-web-mvc-primer.md

 The **Model View Controller**, or **MVC**, is an architectural pattern for building decoupled Web applications.
 This pattern decomposes the UI layer into the following three components:

-* **Model**—The model represents data or state.
+* **Model**— Represents data or state.
 In a Web-based banking application, information representing accounts, transactions, and statements are examples of the model.
-* **View**—Provides a visual representation of the model.
-This is what the user interacts with by providing inputs and viewing the output.
+* **View**— Provides a visual representation of the model.
+It's what the user interacts with.
-* **Controller**—The controller is responsible for handling user actions such as button clicks.
-It then interacts with services or repositories to prepare the model and hands the prepared model over to an appropriate view.
+* **Controller**— Responsible for handling user actions such as button clicks.
+It then interacts with services or repositories to prepare the model, and hands the prepared model over to an appropriate view.

 -